-This is a restaurant which knows its seafood.
-The seafood is prepared out on the deck in many cases – with octopus hanging off strings.
+This is a restaurant that knows its seafood.
+The seafood at Drakos is prepared out on the deck in many cases – with octopus hanging off strings.
 Whilst we were there fresh fish was brought in on ice and weighed and chosen.
-There was seafood everywhere and very photogenic!
+There was seafood everywhere and it was very photogenic.

 Unsurprisingly Drakos’ signature dishes are octopus and squid.
 We enjoyed some delicious grilled octopus – smoky and seared on the outside and oh so soft on the inside.
 The calamari was lightly fried in a tempura-style batter and just delicious.

-The fava at Drakos is also a speciality and delicious.
+The fava at Drakos is also a specialty and delicious.
 The Drakos Greek salad is prepared with local fresh white cheese which melts in your mouth.

 11. Mylopotas Beach